iaamlele/jq/README.md

 ```
 npm link jq
 ```
-3.Now you can import and use `jq` in your test project.
+3.Now you can import and use `simplijq` in your test project.
 <a name="build-and-serve"></a>
 ### Build and Serve
 To build and serve the library, run the following commands in the library directory: